kubevirt/user-guide/docs/operations/export_api.md

         name: datavolumedisk1
 ```

 This is a VM that has a DataVolume (DV) `example-dv` that is populated from a container disk and we want to export that disk to the target cluster.
-To export this VM we have to create a token that we can use in the target cluster to get access to the export.
+To export this VM we have to create a token that we can use in the target cluster to get access to the export, or we can let the export controller generate one for us.
 For example

 ```yaml
 apiVersion: v1